TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

     Exp.Constr2
   } > { ... } > ...
 ```
-Finally you should also consider specifying a `bracket` rule to be used in combination with priorities.
+Finally you should also consider specifying a `bracket` rule for disambiguation of expressions.

 #### Lexical Syntax